Mysore-Mysuru

 Sri Chamundeswari Temple at Hills

-statue of Mahishasura, Chamundi Hills, Mysuru.
 Chamundi Hills which is about 3500 feet MSl is the abode of Sri Chamundeswari.
-The hill and the temple look glories from Mysuru and make a picture perfect scene.
-The spectacular scene is that the temple is the jewel of the hill and hill is the jewel of Mysuru.
+The hill and the temple look glories from Mysuru and make a picture-perfect scene.
+The spectacular scene is that the temple is the jewel of the hill and the hill is the jewel of Mysuru.

-Temple for the Goddess is very old and initially it was a small shrine.
+The temple for the Goddess is very old and initially, it was a small shrine.
 After Wodeyars had come to rule with Mysuru as the capital, the native temple got all the attention of the rulers.
 As they adopted the deity as their ‘kula devata’, the importance shown by the Wodeyars towards the temple had increased many folds.

-Apart from the Chamundeswari temple there are a few more temples atop the hills like Mahabaleswara temples.
-The monolith statues of ‘Nandi’ and that of ‘Mahishasura’ are also an important spots for the devotees.
+Apart from the Chamundeswari temple, there are a few more temples atop the hills like Mahabaleswara temples.
+The monolith statues of ‘Nandi’ and that of ‘Mahishasura’ are also important spots for the devotees.
 The ‘Chamundi Village’ is located close to the temple.

 The main temple

-The main temple which is very ancient had under gone lot of improvement in thousand years.
-All the rulers had contributed towards development of the temple premises.
-Most importantly the work done by Krishna raja Wodeyar III for this temple is great.
+The main temple which is very ancient had undergone a lot of improvement in a thousand years.
+All the rulers had contributed towards the development of the temple premises.
+Most importantly the work done by Krishna Raja Wodeyar III for this temple is great.
 He built a mammoth seven tired rajagopuram with seven golden kalasam for the temple and contributed jewels and chariots for the Goddess.

 The temple is of a quadrangular structure.
 It consists of the Main Doorway, Entrance, Navaranga Hall, Antharala Mantapa, Sanctum Sanctorum, and Prakara.
 Cupola [Vimanam] atop the Garbhagraham with golden kalasam is very attractive.

-The queue turns to right for entering the main temple complex to have dharshan of Sri Chamundeswari.
-On the left side on the compound wall one could see a statue of Sri Anjaneya.
+The queue turns to the right to enter the main temple complex to have the darshan of Sri Chamundeswari.
+On the left side of the compound wall, one could see a statue of Sri Anjaneya.

-After having dharshan of Sri Chamundeswari and when circumambulation [pradhashanam] of the temple is made, prayer could be offered to Sri Anjaneya before exit from the complex.
+After having the darshan of Sri Chamundeswari and when circumambulation [pradhashanam] of the temple is made, prayer could be offered to Sri Anjaneya before exiting from the complex.

 Sri Anjaneya sannathi of this kshetra